angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## What does *Tempo* Doomsday mean?

 *Tempo* Doomsday is a sub-archetype of *Meandeck* Doomsday.
-It presents a potential *plan B* by running both the normal combo and additonally a number of creature and/or planeswalker based threats.
+It presents a potential *plan B* by running both the normal combo and additionally a number of creature and/or planeswalker based threats.
 It is characterised by a creature suite and a lower focus on finding Doomsday or using pile-specific cards like :card[IU].